-In this Talk, psychotherapist Amy Morin talks about three bad habits that hold us back and shares how to perceive life in a way that strengthen our mental muscles.
+In this Talk, Morin presents three bad habits that hold us back and shares how to perceive life in a way that strengthens our mental muscles.

-Her personal experiences with tragedy and expertise as a therapist make this one a potentially beneficial talk to watch.
-Morin share the three unhealthy beliefs and bad habit that make us less effective and rob us of our mental strength.
+Morin shares these three unhealthy beliefs and bad habit that make us less effective and rob us of our mental strength.

-- Unhealthy beliefs about ourselves.
-Those magnified self-pity where you feel put upon, that you’re the only one who experience crisis and hard times.
+1. Unhealthy beliefs about ourselves.
+Those magnified self-pity where you feel put upon; that you’re the only one who experiences crisis and hard times.

 - Stand straight, shoulders back and legs spread slightly apart.

-- Look into your own eyes with the wonder of your 4 – 7 year old self as you remember him or her.
+- Look into your own eyes with the wonder of your 7-year-old self as you remember him or her.

 - Smile and keep smiling until your smile is genuine and deeply felt.

 ASSIGNMENT: Be happy for other’s success and examine the envy